BlackSkyNetwork/nexus/docs/zine/00000000/attila-csihar.md

 ###### By Black Sky Nexus

-<iframe width="840" height="472.5" src="https://www.youtube-nocookie.com/embed/PydFb8GvBuk" title="YouTube video player" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
+<iframe class="video-embed" src="https://www.youtube-nocookie.com/embed/PydFb8GvBuk" title="YouTube video player" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

 Void ov Voices is a project by Attila Csihar, best known as the singer of seminal black metal band Mayhem, as well as his numerous contributions to other bands notably Sunn O))) and Tormentor.